UTokyo-FieldPhenomics-Lab/DeepWDT/README.md

 ## <div align="center">To-do</div>
 - [ ] Make a "quick start" google colab of the inference pipeline
-- [ ] Add geolocation mapping to the inference pipeline
+- [ ] Add the mapping translation part to the inference pipeline
 - [ ] Add a lightweight version of the deep learning model for quick inference

 ## <div align="center">Quick Start</div>